 Jim Maloney’s expertise is trial work – the resolution of disputes – by trial or arbitration.
 Jim has the experience, knowledge and skill to manage and try a case in any business sector and in virtually every practice area at a time when the quality of lawyering in civil courtrooms has dramatically declined.
 That same experience and reputation are invaluable in the resolution of cases calling for early disposition.

-More recently, Jim was a partner at Andrews Kurth.
-There, his clients included BP, multiple master limited partnerships, and both special and conflicts’ committees of boards of directors of public companies and master limited partnerships.
+More recently, Jim was a senior partner at Andrews Kurth, now Hunton Andrews Kurth, where his clients included BP, multiple master limited partnerships, and both special and conflicts’ committees of boards of directors of both public companies and publicly traded master limited partnerships.

 Over more than 40 years of practice, Jim has tried in excess of 100 cases to jury and bench verdicts and managed thousands of others to successful resolution.